-OPIRG employs 3 permanent part-time staff to support student engagement.
-All Staff are Part-Time (22 hours/week) and members of CUPE 1281.
+OPIRG employs 3 permanent part-time (22 hours/week) staff to support student engagement.
+Staff are members of CUPE 1281.

 Randy, you were the one who introduced me to OPIRG and made me feel extremely welcomed as a new volunteer.
 You also encouraged me to apply for the Board of Directors and my two years on the Board were extremely valuable to me for my personal and professional growth.
 You have always been there to talk to us about our ideas and to brainstorm ways we can make them a reality, and have supported us the whole way.
 I believe I will be speaking on behalf of numerous OPIRG volunteers when I say that you have played a huge role in making our OPIRG experiences so precious.